jlapeyra/language-recognition/README.md

   # Language recognition

-  The aim of this project is being able to recognize a language from a text.
+  The aim of this project is to be able to recognize a language from a text.

   Method: 3-grams of characters.